markjsmit/mazeChallange/readme.md

 This file needs to export a createAlgorithm function which returns 2 functions:

 * init({getStartPos, getFinish, getWidth, getHeight})
-* async step({canGoUp, async goUp, canGoDown, async goDown, canGoLeft, async goLeft, canGoRight, async goRight}): goUp | goDown | goLeft | goRight
+* step({canGoUp, async goUp, canGoDown, async goDown, canGoLeft, async goLeft, canGoRight, async goRight}): goUp | goDown | goLeft | goRight

 The init function will only run once at the start of the maze.